freak4pc/website/FAQ.md

 You are welcome to contribute.
 Contributors bring fresh ideas and new points of view to the project.
 Here are some examples of contributions:

 - **Open an issue:** It can be an idea, a bug that you have found.
 Don't hesitate to do so.
 For instance, you can easily do it from tuist by running `tuist create-issue`.
 It'll open the browser with the issue form to fill it out.
 - **Open a PR:** If you'd like to get your hands dirty, pick an issue and work on it.
 Issues for beginners are labelled on GitHub and can be a good starting point to get familiar with the project.
-After your first contribution gets merged you'll be come part of the contributors team.
+After your first contribution gets merged you'll become part of the contributors team.
 - **Participate on Spectrum discussions:** We have an [open community]({{site.urls.spectrum}}) on Spectrum where contributors have discussions around different topics.
 Show up and participate in them!